Leon924/Leon924.github.io/_pages/main.md

 Hi there!
 My name is Qiang Li.

-Qiang Li received the B.S. degree in electronics science and technology from Xidian University, Xi’an, China, in 2019.
-He is currently pursuing the Ph.D. degree in the School of Microelectronics, Fudan University, advised by [Prof. Han Jun](https://sme.fudan.edu.cn/5f/da/c31145a352218/page.htm).

-My current research interests includes microarchitecture design methodology, system-level power/thermal analysis and management, and low-power hardware design for deep-learning.
+I received the B.S. degree in electronics science and technology from Xidian University, Xi’an, China, in 2019.
+Currently, I am pursuing the Ph.D. degree in the School of Microelectronics, Fudan University, advised by [Prof. Han Jun](https://sme.fudan.edu.cn/5f/da/c31145a352218/page.htm).
+My research interests includes microarchitecture design methodology, power modeling and management, and energy-efficiency of Heterogeneous platforms.

 ## Education
-:mortar_board: BEng in Electronic Science and Technology, 2015-2019, <span class="grey">XiDian University</span>
+- :mortar_board: BEng in Electronic Science and Technology, 2015-2019, <span class="grey">XiDian University</span>

 <!-- ## Resources
 [Here](https://github.com/XingLLiu/ImperialCollegePosterTemplate) is an **unofficial** LaTex poster template for maths/stats projects with a Imperial College theme.
 See the links therein for references. -->